thelonejordan/flight_controller/DOCS.md

 Rather than looking up at the internal header files of Arduino, that may be causing the problem, I decided to switch to Atmel studio so that I can understand the register settings and port manipulation better.
 Also the header files of Arduino IDE contain many lines of codes that are irrelevant for the user and can sometimes cause head-scratching problems like the one above.

 Arduino Due runs on `atsam3x8e` or simply `sam3x8e`, an ARM microprocessor.
 Unlike AVR processors such as atmega328p (on Adruino Uno), ARM Processors run at 3.3V logic level, are faster and more complex.
 I downloaded the `sam3x8e` datasheet from [here](http://www.atmel.com/Images/Atmel-11057-32-bit-Cortex-M3-Microcontroller-SAM3X-SAM3A_Datasheet.pdf) and an unofficial Arduino Due pin out diagram from [here](http://www.robgray.com/temp/Due-pinout.pdf).
 The official Arduino Due schematic is available [here](https://www.arduino.cc/en/uploads/Main/arduino-Due-schematic.pdf).
-For my project, the things I needed to run on due was to:
+For my project, the things I needed to run on Due were to:

 - Find a way to `UPLOAD` programs from Atmel studio to `sam3x8e` without using any external programmer
 - Make `sam3x8e` run at `FULL CLOCK SPEED` i.e. 84MHz